 Mark Mueller, a Principal Engineer for the Company, is a brother-in-law of Raymond E. Scott, a director of the Company and the Company's President and Chief Executive Officer.
-In 2020, the Company paid Mr. Mueller approximately \$162,000, which included bonus payments and other standard benefit arrangements.
-The compensation paid to Mr. Mueller was approved in accordance with the Company's standard compensation practices for similarly situated employees.
+In 2020, the Company paid Mr. Mueller approximately \$162,000, employee, or a member of the employee's family, receives improper personal benefits as a result of such individual's position in the Company.